C.J. Abrams Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up the fourth-most home runs in baseball (138 total, 1.4 per game).
+- Rockies pitchers combine to surrender the fourth-most home runs in baseball (139 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.